 This definition was developed through a collaborative process by staff at the Department of Planning; it reflects the perspective and input of internal staff.
 The idea was to build a shared language for the Department.
 A separate Citywide definition is also available here.

 An equitable Baltimore addresses the needs and aspirations of its diverse population and meaningfully engages residents through inclusive and collaborative processes to expand access to power and resources.

-Drawing from the Urban Sustainability Directors Network, the EIPC’s equity lens considers four overarching areas of equity.
-For any policy or project, decision makers should consider:
+Drawing from the Urban Sustainability Directors Network, the EIPC’s recommended equity lens considers four overarching areas of equity.
+For any policy or project, decision makers could consider: